Su-style noodles: Location

 Su-style noodle is only popular among Yangtze River Delta due to its high cost and toppings are mostly made from local ingredients.

 Maple Town Noodle

 Maple Town Noodle is a famous food of Jiangsu Maple Town.
-It is known as the "most difficult to make, finest, and most delicious" Su-style noodle.
-After a series of steps such as plucking and cleaning, high-quality pork belly are added as ingredients.
-It takes 4 and a half hours to cook the noodle and the soup is made of fresh ingredients like eel bone, shrimp brain, snail meat etc. The soup of Maple Town Noodle is always white soup, because no soy sauce is added.
+It is popularly regarded as the most tasty type, and the most difficult to make.
+After a series of steps such as plucking and cleaning, pork belly is added.
+It takes 4 1/2 hours to cook the noodle and the soup is made of fresh ingredients like eel bone, shrimp brain, snail meat etc. The soup of Maple Town Noodle is always white soup.